Leixões Breakbulk and Bulk Terminal

 Purpose and Extent of Application

-1 - Cargo handling operations in the Breakbulk and Bulk Terminal will be done in normal working hours, Monday to Friday, according to the following timetable:
+1 - The tariffs established in Annex I to these Regulations apply to the cargo handling operations in the Breakbulk and Bulk Terminal, which take place during normal working hours, from Monday to Friday according to the following timetable:

 8 a.m. to 12 noon